-The method of assessment used at baseline must be used consistently for tumor assessment and must be repeated every other cycle, beginning with Cycle 3 Day 1.
+The method of assessment used at baseline must be used consistently for tumor assessment and must be repeated every other cycle, beginning with Cycle 3 Day 1 until progressive disease is determined.
+Radiological assessments may be performed up to $\pm 7$ of the scheduled Day 1 visit.
+If progressive disease is determined per RECIST Version 1.1 after the start of a new cycle, the patient should be notified and treatment discontinued.
 If a cycle is delayed, tumor assessment should be concurrent with Day 1 of the new cycle.
+If the assessment was completed before Day 1 of the next cycle and the patient has a delay in starting the next cycle, the radiological scan does not need to be repeated again when Day 1 of the next cycle is resumed.